Hardik-VLSI/RTL-to-GDSII-SRAM-Physical-Design/README.md

 ## 🧠 Overview

-This project implements the complete **digital physical design flow** for an SRAM controller — from RTL description through synthesis, floorplanning, placement, clock tree synthesis, routing, and final GDSII generation — using the industry-standard Cadence digital toolchain (NCLaunch, Genus, Innovus).
+This project implements the complete **digital physical design flow** for an SRAM controller, from RTL description through synthesis, floorplanning, placement, clock tree synthesis, routing, and final GDSII generation using the industry-standard Cadence digital toolchain (NCLaunch, Genus, Innovus).

-The goal wasn't just to push a design through the flow, but to **resolve real timing violations along the way** — the project includes a documented case of a setup-timing failure (WNS = ‑0.815 ns) at the placement stage, which was iteratively optimized to timing closure (WNS = +0.008 ns) before proceeding to CTS and routing.
+The goal wasn't just to push a design through the flow, but to **resolve real timing violations along the way** the project includes a documented case of a setup-timing failure (WNS = ‑0.815 ns) at the placement stage, which was iteratively optimized to timing closure (WNS = +0.008 ns) before proceeding to CTS and routing.

 ## 🎯 Objectives

 - Design and functionally verify an SRAM controller at RTL (Verilog) with a clean FSM structure
 - Synthesize to a gate-level netlist under timing/power/area constraints (Cadence Genus)
-- Execute full physical implementation — floorplan, power plan, place, CTS, route (Cadence Innovus)
+- Execute full physical implementation floorplan, power plan, place, CTS, route (Cadence Innovus)
 - Achieve timing closure (zero violating paths) prior to tape-out-ready GDSII export
 - Produce a DRC/LVS-clean, manufacturable GDSII layout